-Quantitative Mathematical Models and Machine Learning Techniques To the extent an Investment Manager relies on quantitative mathematical models, or machine learning techniques, to manage an Investment Fund's portfolio, investments in the Investment Fund are subject to the limitations of the design of the model as well as the risk of potential failure of the Investment Manager to construct a portfolio consistent with the model's outputs.
+QuantitativeTo the extent an Investment Manager relies on quantitative mathematical models, artificial intelligence selection models, or machine learning techniques, to manage an Investment Fund's portfolio, investments in the Investment Fund are subject to the limitations of the design of the model as well as the risk of potential failure of the Investment Manager to construct a portfolio consistent with the model's outputs.
 The Investment Fund may also be subject to the risks of errors in coding the model and inaccuracies in data supporting the model.

-Some of the machine learning techniques used by the Investment Manager are predictive in nature.
+Some of the machine learning techniques and artificial intelligence selection models used by the Investment Manager are predictive in nature.
 The use of predictive models has inherent risks.
 For example, such models may incorrectly forecast future behavior, leading to potential losses.
 In addition, in unforeseen or certain low-probability scenarios (often involving a market disruption of some kind), such models may produce unexpected results, which can result in losses for an Investment Fund.
 Furthermore, because predictive models are constructed based on historical data supplied by third parties, the success of relying on such models may depend heavily on the accuracy and reliability of the supplied historical data.